 Corp rules can be managed by going to Corp Rules > Corp Rules.

 Site rules can be managed by going to Site Rules > Site Rules.

 Request rules

-Request rules allow you to define arbitrary conditions (e.g., IP is 1.2.3.4, method is POST, and path is /login) and either block, allow, or tag requests indefinitely or for a period of time.
+Request rules allow you to define arbitrary conditions and either block, allow, or tag requests indefinitely or for a specific period of time.